-The property market has enjoyed a real boost since conveyancing restrictions lifted in May.
+The property market in general, and Alpone poperty in particular, have enjoyed a real boost since conveyancing restrictions lifted in May.

 What’s interesting is that the current boom areas are not the same as they were before.
-There’s been real growth in the number of people looking to relocate, particularly to picturesque locations.
+There’s been real growth in the number of people looking to relocate, particularly to picturesque or out of the way locations.
 We’ve seen record numbers of Brits starting property searches in mainland Europe.
+Alpine property has been part of this trend.

-What does this mean for property investments in the Alps?
+What does this mean for Alpine Property Investment?

 This new development brings up some interesting opportunities.